berzerk0/Probable-Wordlists/README.md

 ## The How

-While studying password wordlists, it quickly became clear to me that most were either sorted alphabetically, or not sorted at all.
-These sorting methods work fine for computerized analysis, but I wanted to learn something about the way people think.
+While studying password wordlists, I noticed most were either sorted alphabetically or not sorted at all.
+This might be okay computerized analysis, but I wanted to learn something about the way people think.

-I determined that for the most practical analysis, lists had to be sorted in a manner that reflected __actual human behavior__, not an arbitrary alphabet system.
+I determined that for the most practical analysis, lists had to be sorted in a manner that reflected __actual human behavior__, not an arbitrary alphabet system or random chronology.

 For the better part of a year, I went to sites like SecLists, Weakpass, and Hashes.org to downloaded nearly every single Wordlist containing real passwords I could find.
 After attempting to remove non-pertinent information, this harvest yielded 1600 files spanning more than 350GB worth of leaked passwords.

 For each file, I removed internal duplicates and ensured that they all used the same style of newline character.
 Some of these lists were composed of smaller lists, and some lists were exact copies, but I took care that the source material was as "pure" as possible.
 Then, all files were combined into a single amalgamation that represented all of the source files.

-Each time a password was found in this file represented a time it was found in the source materials. __When a password was found in multiple files, I considered this to be an approximation of its popularity.__ If an entry was found in less than 5 files, it isn't commonly used.
+Each time a password was found in this file represented a time it was found in the source materials. __I considered the number of times a password was found across all of the files to be an approximation of its overall popularity.__ If an entry was found in less than 5 files, it isn't commonly used.
 But, if an entry could be found more than 350 files, it is incredibly popular.
 The passwords that were found in the highest number of source files are considered to be the most popular and are placed at top of the list.
 Files that didn't appear frequently were placed at the bottom.

 The giant source file represented nearly *13 billion passwords!* However, since this project aims to find the most popular passwords, and not just list as many passwords as I could find, __a password needed to be found at least 5 times in analysis to be included on these lists.__